 Packing Your Bags and Dreaming of Adventure

 Ready to pack your bags and move to the other side of the world?
 Living abroad can be an exciting adventure!
 Packing your bags for adventure is easy.
-Packing your bags, and boxes, and books for long term storage is much less exciting.
+Packing your bags, boxes, and books for long-term storage is much less exciting.
 But selling everything you own and saying goodbye to all your possessions isn’t much better.
 So before you head out on your grand adventure, should you store your belongings, sell them – or are there other options?
 Read on to find out!

 Storage Has a Sweet Spot

 The perks of storage are readily apparent.
 You can avoid the emotional process of parting with your belongings.
 If you’ve spent some time carefully curating the objects that fill your home, you may indeed have a strong argument that what you own cannot be easily replaced.
 The idea of coming home and quickly setting your new home makes a strong argument for storage.
 Imagine curling up with your favorite mug, snug in your most comfortable chair, with your old copy of An American In Paris, just days after landing stateside.
 Or imagine picking up just where you left off with cooking lessons, your cookbook collection and knives waiting to whip up a new concoction.
 Storage offers comfort and practicality.

 Declutter for Sanity’s Sake

 But heed the warnings of virtually every other traveler who has gone down this route.
 Returning expats report that they are astonished by what they decided to save.
 Instead of being warmly reunited with beloved treasures, they’re drowning in items they should have discarded long ago.
 Packing your bags is easier said than done.

 A stringent session of decluttering is essential for any expat-to-be.
 Indulge in some mental exercises to help you along the way.
 Challenge yourself to fit all your belongings into just six boxes.
 Ask yourself, if you could only keep 100 items, which ones would they be.
 Or consider keeping just one of everything – one beautiful serving platter, one set of sheets, one television.
 A savvy pre-trip purge will make your return all the smoother.